apache/nuttx-apps/examples/README.txt

   This is a simple unit test for the TIFF creation library at apps/graphic/tiff.
   It is configured to work in the Linux user-mode simulation and has not been tested in any other environment.
+Since the example also depends on some other logic to mount a file system, currently it will only work as an NSH built-on, i.e., if the following is defined:

+    CONFIG_NSH_BUILTIN_APPS=y
+    CONFIG_EXAMPLES_TIFF_BUILTIN=y

-  At a miniumum, you would probably have to change the hard-coded pathes to the TIFF files defined in the example to run in an embedded platform.
+  At a miniumum, to run in an embedded environment, you will probably have to change the configured paths to the TIFF files defined in the example.

+    CONFIG_EXAMPLES_TIFF_OUTFILE - Name of the resulting TIFF file.
+Default is "/tmp/result.tif"
+    CONFIG_EXAMPLES_TIFF_TMPFILE1/2 - Names of two temporaries files that will be used in the file creation.
+Defaults are "/tmp/tmpfile1.dat" and "/tmp/tmpfile2.dat"

+  The following must also be defined in your appconfig file:

+    CONFIGURED_APPS += examples/tiff
+    CONFIGURED_APPS += graphics/tiff

 examples/udp
 ^^^^^^^^^^^^